dsu-arl/pace-python-dojo/math-operators/math/DESCRIPTION.md

 1. Create a new file with the file extension `.py`
 2. Write the python code to get a number from the user (Don't forget to typecast)
-3. Use modulus to show if the number is odd or even by printing a 1 (odd) or 0 (even) *(Remember even numbers are always divisible by two)*
+3. Use modulus to show if the number is odd or even.
+Your program should print `0` for even and `1` for odd. *(Remember even numbers are always divisible by two)*
 ```bash
 # example output
 Please enter a number: 5